gpichot/airtable-block-summary-table/README.md

 - [ ] Improve table for responsiveness
 - [ ] Allow to choose column buckets
 - [ ] Add support for views
+- [ ] Allow drag and drop to reorder rows